Fact Sheet 32:

 It’s also a good idea to double password protect any payment mechanism.
 That is, have one password for your mobile device and a different password for the payment mechanism itself.
 Also, make sure that any downloaded payment apps come from reliable and trustworthy sources.
 Finally, use any security software that may be available for your particular device.

-What about Person-to-Person (P2P) payments?
+What are Person-to-Person (P2P) payments?

 Person-to-Person (P2P) payments enable consumers to send, receive, or request a payment to or from another person or company.
 While they are most frequently used for personal payments, they can also be used to make payments to merchants who have chosen to accept P2P payments.